kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 1. In Kyma Dashboard, return to the view of your `lastorder` Function.
 2. Go to **Code** and find the **Replicas of the Function** section.
 3. Click on **View Logs**.
-4. You will see the received event in the logs:
+4. You see the received event in the logs:
    ```
    Received event: { orderCode: '3211213', orderStatus: 'received' }
    Received event: { orderCode: '3211213', orderStatus: 'changed' }